CompanyCampus/policies/citizen_code_of_conduct.md

 ## 3. Expected Behavior

   * Participate in an authentic and active way.
-In doing so, you contribute to the health and longevity of this Company Campus.
+In doing so, you contribute to the health and longevity of Company Campus.
   * Exercise consideration and respect in your speech and actions.
   * Attempt collaboration before conflict.
   * Refrain from demeaning, discriminatory, or harassing behavior and speech.